whisthq/whist/README.md

 Here's the workflow:

-1. Fork a branch with name starting with `hotfix/` off `master`.
+1. Fork a branch with name starting with `hotfix/` off `prod`.
 (This is important, as the CI will prevent merging in a non-`staging` branch that doesn't meet this criterion (TODO).)
-2. Make the fix on the hotfix branch, and PR it directly to `master`.
+2. Make the fix on the hotfix branch, and PR it directly to `prod`.
 3. Get as many eyeballs on the PR as possible, and approve it if it looks good.
 4. Wait for all CI checks and tests to pass.
-This is important --- we will **not** skip CI and force a hotfix PR through to master.
+This is important --- we will **not** skip CI and force a hotfix PR through to prod.
 The CI is our last line of defense, and the time saved by "skipping it" is not worth the increased chance of pushing another bad commit to production.
-5. Merge the hotfix into `master`.
+5. Merge the hotfix into `prod`.
-6. Once the fix is confirmed to work, merge `master` back into `staging`, and `staging` back into `dev`.
+6. Once the fix is confirmed to work, merge `prod` back into `staging`, and `staging` back into `dev`.
 7. Write a regression test to make sure the same issue never occurs again, and add it to CI.

 ## Publishing

-We have developed a complex continuous deployment pipeline via GitHub Actions, which enables us to automatically deploy all subrepositories of this monorepositories in the right order when pushing to `master`, `dev`, and `staging`.
+We have developed a complex continuous deployment pipeline via GitHub Actions, which enables us to automatically deploy all subrepositories of this monorepositories in the right order when pushing to `prod`, `dev`, and `staging`.
 See `.github/workflows/fractal-build-and-deploy.yml` to see how we deploy, which AWS regions and which streamed applications get deployed, and more.
 If something goes wrong in the continuous deployment pipeline and a specific job fails, it is possible to manually trigger a specific job of the `fractal-publish-build.yml` workflow via the GitHub Actions console.

 ## Styling